 Take Online Surveys

 Taking online surveys is an easy way to earn a little extra cash or prizes such as gift cards.
-Market research firms (MRFs) are behind many online survey sites, including American Consumer Opinion, which is owned by Decision Analyst.
+Market research firms (MRFs) are behind many online survey sites.
 You can also sign up to take surveys using aggregators like IdeaShifters or Swagbucks, which partner with many different corporations and MRFs.

-You shouldn't expect to make more than a dollar or so per survey.
+You shouldn't expect to make much more than $1 or so per survey.
 And you will most likely have to provide a good deal of information about yourself before you can take the first one.

 When looking for survey-taking opportunities, stick with companies that have a proven track record of paying for survey responses and that are not scams designed to get your personal info.
 You should also keep in mind that you may not be eligible to take certain surveys because you don't match the demographics the company is looking for.
 You may be too old or too young, for example.